visgl/hubble.gl/docs/README.md

 # Introduction

-Hubble.gl is a JavaScript library for animating data visualizations.
+Hubble.gl is a JavaScript library for animating and video encoding WebGL data visualizations.

-- **High Quality Video:** Guaranteed smooth framerates, high resolutions, and a variety of formats.
-Render the quality you want at the speed you need it.
+- **High Quality Video:** 60+fps framerates, up to 8k resolution, and a variety of formats.
+Render a quick draft or with loseless encoding.
 Fine tune timing and look with keyframe markers and render everything in the same app.

-- **Easy Integration:** Stand up scenes within deck.gl or kepler.gl, then animate any aspect of it.
-Empower users to animate without code with UI components included in this library.
+- **Easy Integration:** Define animations for deck.gl or kepler.gl features, then render videos.
+Integrate with React UI components to interact with animation and rendering settings.

 - **Client Side Library:** Videos render and encode directly in the web browser.
 User data never leaves their machine.
 Since nothing runs on a server, sites can scale without computation costs.